Monday, July 1, 2024

 Maragaret and Jean started to collaborate with Hayley and Chris informally and in 2007 CAST was featured in an issue of the ASA's newsletter Teaching and Learning Matters.
 By 2009, the ASA sponsored members of our group to present at the National Council for Social Studies (NCSS).
 Soon after, the ASA formalized their partnership by creating the High School Advisory Board.
 Hayley Lotspeich was the Director of the High School Advisory Board and Chris was the Assistant Director and Margaret and Jean collaborated on the board with them.
 The group was small, but it had a seat at the table and had both institutional support and a small budget from the ASA.

 The first couple of years, the ASA had a special session at the ASA annual meetings.
 In 2011 we presented at ASA in Las Vegas and in 2012 we presented at ASA in Denver.
 We spent a lot of time reaching out to local schools to promote the conference to high school sociology teachers.
 But the ASA annual meeting's date was a difficult time for many high school teachers because it fell during the first week or so of school.
-Hayley and Chris worked with the ASA to create a session at NCSS, the predominant professional development conference for K-12 social studies teachers.
+Hayley and Chris worked with the ASA to create a session at NCSS, the preeminent professional development conference for K-12 social studies teachers.
 NCSS agreed to create a symposium which featured a contiguous 3 session series organized by the ASA High School Advisory group.
 We usually structured the series with a couple sessions about teaching sociology concepts followed by a session from a scholar who highlighted their work in the field including: Harel Shapira, Dennis McSeveney, Angel Harris, Ness Sandoval, Lynette Hoelter, Laura Beth Nielsen, and Arlie Russell Hochschild.
 We also presented at NCSA in Chicago (2010), and Indianapolis (2013).

 Standards and AP